The garden at Barrington Court

 Rose and iris garden

-Renovation of the rose beds took place during 2017 and they are now firmly established, with the fantastic floral displays of Rosa 'Felicia', 'Cornelia' and ' Penelope' (to name but a few) at their height earlier in the summer.
-Autumn is when you’ll see the team deep in the beds pruning everything.
+The Rose Garden was replanted in the 1990s following Jekyll's original scheme.
+Renovation of the rose beds took place during 2017 and they are now firmly established, with the fantastic floral displays of Rosa 'Felicia', 'Cornelia' and ' Penelope' (to name but a few) at their height in the summer.
+These were originally bred in the early 1900s by rosarian and clergyman, the Rev. Joseph Pemberton.